 INSIGHTS BY GEOGRAPHY

 North America was the largest market, followed by APAC and Europe.
 However, APAC is expected to emerge as one of the leading countries during the forecast period.
 The demand for investment casting in North America is likely to depend on the automotive, aerospace, and IGT industries.
-The demand for investment casting, although impacted by COVID-19 related economic pressure in North America, is expected to recover faster (in some of the components if not all) as it constitutes an essential part of the overall functioning of any industrial production plant.
+The demand for the investment casting process, although impacted by COVID-19 related economic pressure in North America, is expected to recover faster (in some of the components if not all) as it constitutes a key factor part of the overall functioning of any industrial production plant.
 Post COVID-19, the challenges have further increased for vendors in North America.
 The industry is expected to witness low production levels in the short term, and profit margins are expected to shrink.
 With developing countries of APAC facing an uphill task in controlling the spread of the pandemic, end-user sectors are expected to re-strategize.
 The resulting shift in the supplier strategy is expected to impact the North American market for investment casting positively.

 INSIGHTS BY VENDORS

-The global investment casting market is highly fragmented, with no global leader providing a full portfolio of products and services across countries.
+The global investment casting market share is highly fragmented, with no global leader providing a full portfolio of products and services across countries.
 This is mainly due to different regional demands and also the need for proximity to the client’s location.
 The industry is characterized by the presence of diversified companies at local and regional levels.
 Not many vendors in the market are investing in advanced technology.
 Only prominent vendors with deliverables to critical end-users have investments in advanced technology.
 The procurement of raw materials and the machinery involved in manufacturing are major cost factors.
 M&A activities are expected to increase as players look to consolidate.
 The lack of demand on account of COVID-19 is expected to increase consolidation, and at the same time, smaller vendors are looking to exit the high capital intensive market.
 Vendors must set apart their product and service offerings through a clear and unique value proposition.